 - A human being (does not include a corporation).

-- Is a TBS publication in which government institutions describe their institutions, program responsibilities and information holdings, including personal information banks and classes of personal information.
+- Is a TBS publication (formerly known as Info Source) in which government institutions describe their institutions, program responsibilities and information holdings, including personal information banks and classes of personal information.

 - Personal Information